Compliance / Assurance Standard

 How it Works

-IATF 16949 structures automotive quality management through a process-based approach integrating ISO 9001 requirements with additional sector-specific standards focused on risk management, defect prevention, and continual improvement across the automotive product lifecycle.
+IATF 16949 structures automotive quality management through a process-based approach, integrating ISO 9001 requirements with additional sector-specific standards focused on risk management, defect prevention, and continual improvement.
+The framework establishes a set of requirements and process controls covering areas such as product safety, traceability, change management, and supplier development, all of which are mapped to the automotive product lifecycle.

 Key Elements